pokeclicker/pokeclicker-wiki/data/Hatchery/overview_description.md

 | 3 | 1,500 [[File:questPoint.svg\|25px]] |
 | 4 | 2,000 [[File:questPoint.svg\|25px]] |

 Later, the player can acquire Breeding Queue slots which are unlocked in each new Region (See Upgrades Below).
 The Breeding Queue automatically adds queued Pokémon to the Hatchery if there is space.
-If there is a Pokémon in the queue, Eggs/Fossils that are ready to hatch will do so and be replaced by the queued Pokémon.
+If there is a Pokémon in the queue, Eggs that are ready to hatch will do so and be replaced by the queued Pokémon.

 Each Pokémon has a certain number of Egg Steps required before it can hatch from an Egg.
 Consult [[Pokémon]] for egg steps for all Pokémon.
 Egg Steps are gained through defeating Pokémon. [[Routes]], [[Gyms]], and [[Dungeons]] all yield different numbers of Egg Steps per Pokémon defeated, although the Egg Steps yielded generally scales with the difficulty of the Route, Gym, or Dungeon.

-When an Egg/Fossil in the Hatchery has obtained the required number of Egg Steps, as indicated by the green progress bar on each Egg/Fossil, it will be ready to hatch.
-Clicking on the image of the Egg/Fossil with hatch it, giving the player one of that Pokémon.
+When an Egg in the Hatchery has obtained the required number of Egg Steps, as indicated by the green progress bar on each Egg it will be ready to hatch.
+Clicking on the image of the Egg with hatch it, giving the player one of that Pokémon.

 Baby Pokémon are Pokémon obtained exclusively through Breeding the evolved stage of that Pokémon.
 The first time a Baby Pokémon is hatched the player will obtain both the original evolved stage, and the baby stage of that Pokémon.